yadymartinez/ML-FizzBuzz-Project/README.md

               equation for Linear Regression prediction (see Equation 1).
 <image src="Eqn1.png" alt="Descripción de la imagen">

+              Just like the Logistic Regression classifier, the Softmax Regression classifier predicts the class with the highest estimated probability (which is simply the class with the highest score), as shown in Equation 2.

 <image src="Eqn2.png" alt="Descripción de la imagen">